In today’s post: Find out the best age to take your kids to Disneyland, plus tips for traveling to Disney with kids of all ages.

 Some parents wonder if Disneyland will be fun for teens or if they’ll think it’s boring.
 In general, I think there is a lot for tweens and teens to enjoy at Disney.

-- Disneyland has more rides than ever before that are more thrilling than cute.
+- Disneyland has more thrill rides than ever before.
 The Incredicoaster is a pretty legit roller coaster, complete with a super fast start, some good drops and a full loop.
 Guardians of the Galaxy is GREAT for teens – in fact, it’s too scary for most kids that aren’t nearing teenager age.
-Even some of the rides that aren’t scary are super fun for older kids, like Toy Story Midway Mania and Buzz Lightyear, where you can compete to score the most points.
+Even some of the rides that aren’t scary are super fun for older kids, like Toy Story Midway Mania and Web Slingers (the new Spiderman ride), where you can compete to score the most points.

 - Disney is a fairly safe environment with LOTS of very helpful employees, so it’s a good place to give teens some independence.
 Splash Mountain is fun, but it’s even more fun without your parents.
 Letting the two oldest kids go ride a few attractions on their own or even letting the teenagers stay late at the park while you take the younger kids back to the hotel for bed is a good way to make the trip feel more exciting.